BillyCheung10botics/watsonstt2scratch/README.md

 *Read this in other languages: [English](README.md).*

 WatsonSTT2Scratch allows speech recognition with IBM Watson in Scratch 3.
-The following platforms are supported,
-1. Chrome Browser
-2. Safari Browser

-This scratch extension is inspired by [champierre](https://github.com/champierre/speech2scratch) and [IBM Watson STT](https://cloud.ibm.com/apidocs/speech-to-text)
+This scratch extension is inspired by [champierre](https://github.com/champierre/speech2scratch) and [IBM Watson STT](https://cloud.ibm.com/apidocs/speech-to-text).

+The following browsers are supported,
+1. Chrome (tested on version 90.0.4430.93)
+2. Safari (tested on version 14.0.3)
+3. Firefox (tested on version 86.0.1 )
+you are welcome to report your tests on other platforms to billy.cheung@10botics.com.

+This repository is under development (29/04/2021)
 ## How to use

 ### Speech recognition